onkelbeh/HomeAssistantRepository/README.md

 * pylacrosse-0.4.0 (version numbering mismatch, too lazy to patch)
 * opencv-python-headless-4.3.0.36
 * tensorflow-2.3.0 & tf-models-official-2.3.0 (I only wait for the Ebuild on main repo)
-* pyuptimerobot-0.0.5 (seems unmaintained, could not find a valid source)
+* pyuptimerobot-0.0.5 (unmaintained, could not find a valid source)

 In some cases I added small patches to the Ebuilds, some packages have versions pinned without any reason.
-For me it's OK, if the packages compile and complete *all* their own tests in the sandbox.
+For me its OK, if the packages compile and complete *all* their own tests in the sandbox.
 Please let me know if you encounter problems.
 I will continuously expand my tests and do more cleanups.

 ## Why I don't (want to) use a virtual environment for Home Assistant
 On Gentoo, we have a very powerful package manager.
 So I (now) try to put everything Home Assistant uses into Ebuilds.